 Peter O'Toole biography

-Born in Ireland in 1932, Peter O'Toole is one of Hollywood's most highly regarded actors.
+Born in Ireland in 1932, Peter O'Toole was one of Hollywood's most highly regarded actors.
 O'Toole's rise to stardom began in 1962, when he played T.E.
 Lawrence in Lawrence of Arabia.
 He went on to appear in such critically heralded films as Becket (1964) and The Lion in Winter (1968), with Richard Burton and Katharine Hepburn, respectively.
 Later successes include My Favorite Year (1982) and Venus (2006).
 O'Toole announced his retirement from acting in 2012.
+After battling a long illness, O'Toole died peacefully at the age of 81 in a London hospital on December 14, 2013.

 Born on August 2, 1932, in Connemara, County Galway, Ireland, legendary actor Peter Seamus O'Toole grew up in Leeds, England.
 There, his father, Patrick, often worked as a bookmaker.
 As O'Toole told writer Gay Talese in an interview published in Esquire, "When my father would come home from the track after a good day, the whole room would light up; it was fairyland.
 But when he lost, it was black.
 In our house, it was always a wake ... or a wedding."